AhmedSalih3d/SPHExample/README.md

 3. Call `UpdateNeighborsCUDA!` each step after updating positions.
 4. Launch `NeighborLoopCUDA!` with a GPU kernel that computes pairwise interactions.
+   For per-particle accumulation (mirroring `NeighborLoopPerParticle!`), use `NeighborLoopPerParticleCUDA!` with init/interact/final callbacks.

 Here is a minimal sketch: